 I’m certain even the most professional of pros will admit to sometimes needing to shoot through the moment.
 That’s usually the case for sports photographers, but certainly also for those who are trying to capture crisp moments of their very active children.
 I’d say that 9/10 times that I’m taking pictures of kids, unless they’re very young, they’ll be moving.
 Sometimes the only way to capture that moment is to overshoot.
 Don’t be ashamed of that, especially in your early days, focus on composing the scene well, getting exposure just right and snap away.

 This is my very personal advice, strongly tied to the way I see childhood and my photography style so, by all means, feel free to totally discard it: just let kids be kids.
 Capture the real moments, in awkward places, with mismatching, possibly dirty outfits.
 You’ll want to remember things how they were, you won’t want to look at a picture and recall the insane ordeal of putting your toddler into those special clothes you bought for the “shoot”.
 Just shoot the reality as it unfolds in front of you and keep shooting.
 One day, that picture of their messy hair and dirty fingernails will bring you back to today and you’ll be thankful for just letting them be.

 Last, but not least, among my top 7 tips, I have to include this one.
 It’s mostly a personal reminder to tell you the truth, I almost never take pictures of myself with my son.
 This is something I personally have to work on because I’m starting to regret not being in the frame every now and then.
 Learn to shoot remotely or get someone to shoot a picture of you while you’re interacting with your kids, every once in a while.
 I hear it’s totally worth it.

-The photos in this article are photos I exclusively took of my own family.
+The photos in this article are photos Raquel took of her own family.